Oregon Consumers are Protected

 In 2013, Oregon passed SB 414, which allows DCBS to directly pursue restitution for any damages a consumer suffers if an insurer violates the state Insurance Code.
 This is a fast, fair, and affordable way to protect consumers.

-The agency recovered nearly $9 million for Oregon consumers in 2024 alone.
+The agency recovered nearly $6 million for Oregon consumers in 2025 alone.

-Senate Bill 174 Would Cost Oregon Taxpayers
+New Legislation Would Cost Oregon Taxpayers